 Dezhou Shandong, China Travel Guide

 Dezhou's landmarks show its historical and cultural character.
 These locations are central to an appreciation of the city's past and present.
-Dongziyuan, for example, is dedicated to the prominent Confucian scholar Dong Zhongshu.
+Dongziyuan, for example, is focused on the prominent Confucian scholar Dong Zhongshu.

 The Dezhou City Museum serves as a repository of local history, archaeological findings, and cultural development.
 Qingnian Lake Park, a large urban park, offers a peaceful escape from the city's bustle.